Azbesciak/RealDecisionMaker/README.md

 - `NewCriterionScaling` - `float`, option to equally shrink or widen newly created criterion values range. *Cannot be zero*

 Also, new criterion parametrization is allowed like described in [reference criterion](#reference-criterion).
+Criterion can be scaled, and therefore exceed positive values boundaries; therefore it is allowed to bound it with *criteria bounding*.

 The method returns:
 - `AddedCriteria` - list of added criteria (empty or 1).
 Each item is an object with: